 - If you have a kitchen torch, use it instead and go to town.

-Lastly, take all that yummy juice in the pan and pour in a cute pitcher.
+Lastly, take all that yummy juice in the pan and pour into a cute pitcher.
 Drizzle your ham…or not…with it.
 Either way, it’s fantastic!

 My brain won’t even calculate the savings right now.
 But please.
 Make this ham.
 So simple.
 So delicious.